 Apricots regularly experience sudden death in wet environments shortly after the leaves sprout.
-The reason for this isn't entirely known, but the citation rootstock, which they are often grafted to, may be the primary cause.
+The reason for this isn't entirely known, but the citation rootstock, and possibly St Julian A, may be involved (when combined with this species), both of which are often used.

 Ansu Apricots: Prunus armeniaca